-On top of this service cost you also need a Verizon call plan, that range from $7.49 upwards per month depending on call minutes, texts included and the data package.
+On top of this service, you also require a Verizon call plan that GreatCall will organise.
+That service ranges from $7.49 upwards per month depending on call minutes, texts included and the data package.

 The MediaTek MT6738 chip in this device might be a quad-core, but it isn’t a powerhouse.

 Where the limited performance of this platform is most noticeable is in those areas that use the most resources, like taking pictures.
 But it can be sluggish doing other things, as the amount of memory available for apps isn’t huge, forcing it to work with flash memory if many apps are open.